 The useRef hook is a multi-purpose hook.
 Its primary purpose in Melody is to store and update values without causing a re-evaluation of the state hook.
 Thus, you might say it offers a non-reactive value storage.
 Coming from React, it has inherited the name useRef and the additional capability to reference DOM elements.
-However, as mentioned in , Melody offers better ways to bind DOM elements and you should not rely on useRef for that purpose.
+However, as mentioned in Event Handling, Melody offers better ways to bind DOM elements and you should not rely on useRef for that purpose.

 The term "non-reactive" refers to a value that, when changed, does not cause the component to be re-evaluated.
 Values produced by useState or useAtom will cause re-evaluation whenever they are modified through the mutator function.